Key Takeaways

 | Warranty | 10 yr | 99 yr |

-The Solo 3 V2 uses glass stems that double as WPA adapters — plug directly into water pipes.
-The PAX Plus is a closed system without a native water pipe option, but has a massive accessory market for cases and mouthpieces.
+The Solo 3 V2 is directly WPA-compatible.
+Its glass stems fit into 14mm joints and work immediately as water pipe adapters — no accessories needed.
+The PAX Plus is a closed system without a native water pipe option.
+That said, PAX offers a massive accessory market for cases and mouthpieces.

 Verdict